aonschwartz/aonschwartz.github.io/about/index.md

 **[The Hidden Message of Amazon's $15 wage: 'You don't need a union'](http://inthesetimes.com/working/entry/21495/the_hidden_message_of_amazons_15_wage_you_dont_need_a_union)** \| In These Times \| The tech industry has long regarded itself as exceptional in its treatment of workers.
 How does Amazon's wage hike fit into this history?  <br />

+## <a name="Politics"><a/> Politics

+**[Can Seattle’s Minimum Wage Crusader Survive Her Recall Election?](https://newrepublic.com/article/164600/kshama-sawant-minimum-wage-recall)** \| The New Republic \| Kshama Sawant brought an uncommon passion to a successful stint on the City Council.
+It may now be her undoing.

+**[Oil Springs Eternal](https://thebaffler.com/latest/oil-springs-eternal-schwartz)** \| The Baffler \| How ExxonMobil sold us climate complacency.

+**[The Fraught Realities of Financial Relief During a Pandemic](https://newrepublic.com/article/157631/unemployment-insurance-coronavirus-cares-act)** \| The New Republic \| For many Americans receiving unemployment insurance right now, finally coming out ahead shows how badly they’ve been left behind.

+**[Old money, young guilt](http://inthesetimes.com/article/21665/millennials-trust-funds-Resource-Generation-money)** \| In These Times \| An upsurgent non-profit organizes wealthy millennials to talk openly about their family money -- and relinquish it.

+**[Andrew Yang's guinea pigs](http://inthesetimes.com/article/21858/andrew-yang-universal-basic-income-presidential-candidate)** \| In These Times \| Profile of New Hampshire family that presidential candidate Andrew Yang is personally giving $1,000 per month in a Universal Basic Income experiment.  <br />

 ## <a name="Law"><a/> Law and Criminal Justice

 **[Disenfranchised by Debt](https://www.dissentmagazine.org/online_articles/disenfranchised-by-debt)** \| Dissent Magazine \| Court fines, fees, and restitution payments fund government operations—and hold millions of people in dire financial straits.